12-Step Programs: 12 Steps to Recovery from Addiction

 The 12-Step Practice

-The average length of time it takes for someone to work through the 12 steps once can vary.
-Many 12-step sponsors encourage sponsees and newcomers in AA and other 12-step programs to attend 90 meetings in 90 days, or at least one meeting a day for three months.
-Overall, the focus of working through the 12 steps in any 12-step program shouldn’t be on the amount of time it takes to get through the steps once, but on how thoroughly you are doing your step work and how you are using the steps to positively impact your everyday life.
+The average length of time it takes for someone to work through the 12 steps varies.
+Many 12-Step sponsors encourage sponsees and newcomers in AA and other 12-Step programs to attend 90 meetings in 90 days, or at least one meeting a day for three months.
+Overall, the focus of working through the 12 steps in any 12-Step program shouldn’t be on the amount of time it takes to get through the steps once, but on how thoroughly you are doing your step work and how you are using the steps to positively impact your everyday life.

 How Effective is the 12-Step AA Program?